-One of the biggest decisions you will have to make is whether to choose a fixed-rate or an adjustable rate mortgage (ARM).
-Though roughly 85 percent of homebuyers choose a fixed-rate mortgage, due to its affordability and stability, there are many pros to choosing an ARM for the right borrower.
+A big decision you will be making is whether to choose a fixed-rate or an adjustable-rate mortgage (ARM).
+Though the majority of mortgage shoppers choose a fixed-rate loan because of its long-term stability, there are many pros to choosing an ARM for the right borrower.

-This new rate can increase or decrease a homeowner's monthly payments — which may seem a little risky to more conservative borrowers.
-However, most ARMs have limits on how much the interest rate or the monthly payment can be changed at the end of each adjustment period or over the life of the loan.
+This new rate can increase or decrease a homeowner’s monthly payments — which may at first glance seem a little risky to more conservative borrowers.
+Keep in mind, however, that most ARMs have limits on how much the interest rate or the monthly payment can be changed at the end of each adjustment period or over the life of the loan.
 In addition, when market conditions keep interest rates low, ARM borrowers benefit.
-Before signing on the dotted line, borrowers should always consider the initial rate, initial rate period, and the adjustment periods when evaluating an ARM.
+Before signing on the dotted line, borrowers evaluating an ARM option should always consider how long they intend to stay in the home, as well as the initial rate, initial rate period, and the adjustment period.

 Why Choose an ARM?

-Like any other loan, the initial agreement spells out the terms, so you should have a clear understanding of all the details before you make a decision.
+Like any other loan, the initial agreement spells out the terms, so be sure you read through everything carefully and have a clear understanding of all the details before you make a decision.

-To understand how all of these elements work together, let's imagine that a lender is offering a customer a 5/1 LIBOR ARM at 3.25% with 2/2/5 caps.
-See this table below for a brief explanation, and we go into more specific detail below.
+To understand how all of these elements work together, let’s imagine that a lender is offering a customer a 5/6 SOFR ARM at 3.25% with 2/1/5 caps.
+See this table below for a brief explanation, and we’ll go into more specific detail below.

 |ARM Element||Element Name||Element Example|

 (the 5 in 5/6)